omar-alsaket/reading-note/README.md

 ## Introduction
-* my name is omar
+* my name is omar alsaket i borned in jordan i love mansaf
 * i have **32** years old
 > i graguated from jerash university
  then i worked **7** years in my feald